Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Meet Tom aged 17Day 4

 Tom has a grade III brachial plexus injury to his left side at birth affecting C5,6,7,8 of the brachial plexus.
 His arm is shorter and narrower, and the movement range of his left arm is limited and so he uses compensatory movements but this triggers pain and discomfort.
-Overuse, or repetitive activity also causes pain and Tom has difficulty sleeping.
+Overuse or repetitive activity also causes pain and Tom has difficulty sleeping.
 Unsurprisingly Tom experiences frustration and has a low level of self-confidence.

 Tom had good specialist NHS treatment in the early years.
 His parents had to take time out to drive him to appointments at a specialist centre and to care for him following surgery.
-As he got older, due to limited resources important therapy and equipment was simply not available on the NHS so Tom’s parents funded what he needed themselves, including
+As he got older, due to limited resources important therapy and equipment was simply not available on the NHS so Tom’s parents funded what he needed themselves, including:

-2. Aids and Equipment – to help with issues of posture
+2. Aids and Equipment – to help with issues of posture.

 3. Cognitive Behavioural Therapy – to support Tom with issues of self-confidence.
-There was concern that without treatment his mental health might deteriorate further and so it was increasingly important to harness this at an early stage.
+There was concern that without treatment his mental health might deteriorate further so it was increasingly important to harness this at an early stage.

-Whilst he may be able to do some tasks – it will take significantly longer or may be too physically demanding or cause him pain.
+Whilst he may be able to do some tasks – it will take significantly longer or maybe too physically demanding or cause him pain.

-So that he can manage to work full time he will need to pay for a cleaner or a laundry service, buy specialist equipment and pay for additional services such as chiropody and grocery deliveries.
+So that he can manage to work full time he will need to pay for a cleaner or a laundry service, buy specialist equipment, and pay for additional services such as chiropody and grocery deliveries.

 Tom’s career choices are more limited and over his lifetime.
 Although he hopes to go into more professional type work he will be limited even in this by the pain he experiences when using a computer and carrying a bag and it will be important that he has a suitable care package in place.